hello-robot/stretch_tutorials/example_5.md

 ```

-It's important to note that the arm 4 collinear joints and the sum of these positions gives the wrist extension distance.
+It's important to note that the arm has 4 collinear joints and the sum of these positions gives the wrist extension distance.
 The wrist extension is needed when sending [joint trajectory commands](follow_joint_trajectory.md) to the robot.
 Here is an image of the arm joints for reference:

 ![image](images/joints.png)